Rayhan-dev/myArchConfig/README.md

 also set environment varibale in bash_profiles/zprofile .

 not adding the theme file and setting up manually would be good .

+also need to make the rofi scripts executable